Questions About Triathlons

 No. Simply by entering the name of your child’s school in their registration, your school has been “signed up.”
 At the end of the year, we use this information when contributing to school wellness programs.

 Our Founder (and current Dane County Executive Director), Katie Hensel, started Tri 4 Schools after learning about the childhood obesity epidemic and shrinking school budgets.
 Triathlon was the sport that inspired Katie to change her own lifestyle in college, and she wanted to share this transformative sport with the next generation of kids.
 The very first Tri 4 Schools event in Middleton had over 400 attendees, and organization has grown throughout Dane County since 2011.

 What do I do if my child isn't a strong swimmer?

-Any child who is registered in our short course can use a water noodle (that we provide at the event) to complete their swim portion.
-If your child is registered in the medium or long course, they must be able to complete the swim distance without assistance.
+Any child who is registered in our Short or Intermediate course can use a water noodle (that we provide at the event) to complete their swim portion.
+If your child is registered in the Medium or Long course, they must be able to complete the swim distance without assistance.
 We will have lifeguards in the pool for all course distances and they can help temporarily assist children if needed.
 We cannot allow personal flotation devices per pool rules – items such as water wings, puddle jumpers, or inner tubes.
 We do suggest that you work with your child to make sure they are comfortable swimming the distance in the pool in advance of the event.
-If they are not comfortable with the swim portion, consider creating a relay team or move them to a shorter distance course that your child will be able to complete successfully.
+If they are not comfortable with the swim portion, consider registering them for a shorter distance course that your child will be able to complete successfully.

 What time do I arrive on race day?